grumdrig/slog/vm.md

 		throw
 	}

-Note that the value is not removed from the stack; SP is not adjusted (except as it may be in the stack-addressed form).
+Note that the value is not removed from the top of the stack; SP is not adjusted (except as it may be in the stack-addressed form).

 Stack and Memory Instructions